dsokolova2012/SCV_Git_1406/GIT_EDUCATION.md

 ‘’’

 ## 2. Working with repository
 ### 2.1.
 Repository creation

-Possible to get repository in 2 ways.
+possible to get repository in 2 ways.
     1. In terminal open the folder which is foreseen for Repository.
 Execute command:
 ‘’’
 Git init